-U.S. air quality is a lot better than it used to be, thanks in large part to power plants shifting from coal to cleaner natural gas.
+U.S. air quality is much better than it used to be, thanks in large part to power plants shifting from coal to cleaner natural gas.
 Regulations have made vehicles more fuel-efficient as well, and thousands of people have switched to plug-in hybrids or all-electric vehicles.
 Together, these have helped bring down pollution levels, even as the number of total vehicle miles has approximately doubled since 1970.

-And yet still too many people live in areas where the air is dangerously dirty: According to the American Lung Association’s State of the Air 2014 report, 47 percent of the nation — 147.6 million people — live in counties where the level of ozone or particulate matter is so high that the air is unhealthy to breathe.
+And yet still too many people live in areas where the air is dangerously dirty: According to the American Lung Association’s State of the Air 2015 report, nearly 44 percent of the nation — 138.5 million people — live in counties where the level of ozone or particulate matter is so high that the air is unhealthy to breathe.

 Tailpipe emissions contain a variety of toxic substances , among them: